Heuristic principle: if a result is technically erudite, needs

 The mathematics section describes the research programme.
 A brief history is given here and the research schedule.

 An invitation for you to get involved in these research areas.

-I have a number of papers and ideas, and the most significant are posted here.
-Would you like to develop some of these ideas further, or offer criticism of any paper?
-I would welcome comments not only from professional mathematicians.
-If you wish to email me, the email address is at the top of the website.
+I have a number of papers and ideas.
+The most significant are posted here.
+Would you like to develop some of them further or offer criticism of any paper?
+I welcome comments not only from professional mathematicians.
+To email me, the email address is at the top of the website.

 1. Research Programme Synopsis is a brief technical sketch of the generalisation programme in mathematics.

 2. Research Programme covers all of my research in mathematics.

 Number, space and logic is one third complete, containing seven months work.
 It extends

 Fred Diamond and Jerry Shurman, A first course in modular forms, Springer, 2005, which is strongly recommended,